Geocodio/docs/source/index.html.md

 * Zip codes
 * States

-If a city is provided without a state, Geocodio will automatically guess and add the state based on what it most likely might be.
-Geocodio also understands shorthands for both streets and cities, e.g. *NYC*, *SF*, etc. are acceptable city names.
+If a city is provided without a state, Geocodio will automatically guess and add the state based on what it is most likely to be.
+Geocodio also understands shorthands for both streets and cities, for example *NYC*, *SF*, etc., are acceptable city names.

-Geocoding queries can be formatted in various ways.
-Here are some examples of valid queries:
+Geocoding queries can be formatted in various ways:

 * <a href="https://api.geocod.io/v1/geocode?q=1109+N+Highland+St%2c+Arlington+VA&api_key=YOUR_API_KEY" target="_blank">1109 N Highland St, Arlington VA</a>
 * <a href="https://api.geocod.io/v1/geocode?q=1109+N+Highland+Street%2c+Arlington+VA&api_key=YOUR_API_KEY" target="_blank">1109 N Highland Street, Arlington VA</a>